You have been diagnosed with bacterial prostatitis. This is an infection of the prostate gland.

 It is likely you will have antibiotics to take home.
 Follow the directions on the bottle carefully.
 Take the antibiotics at the same time every day.

 For acute prostatitis, antibiotics are taken for 2 to 6 weeks.
-Chronic prostatitis is treated with antibiotics for 4 to 12 weeks or longer.
+Chronic prostatitis may be treated with antibiotics for 4 to 8 weeks if an infection is found.

 Finish all the antibiotics, even if you start feeling better.
 It is harder for antibiotics to get into prostate tissue to treat the infection.
 Taking all of your antibiotics will reduce the chance of the condition returning.

 Antibiotics may cause side effects.
 These include nausea or vomiting, diarrhea, and other symptoms.
 Report these to your doctor.
 Do not just stop taking your pills.

 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, may help with pain or discomfort.
 Ask your doctor if you can take these.

 Warm baths may relieve some of your perineal and lower back pain.